Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/includes/sdk-csharp-prediction.md

 ## <a name="add-the-dependencies"></a>Adicione as dependências

 A partir do diretório do projeto, abra o ficheiro *Program.cs* no seu editor ou IDE preferido.
-Substitua o código `using` existente pelas seguintes diretivas `using`:
+Substitua o `using` código existente `using` pelas seguintes diretivas:

 [!code-csharp[Using statements](~/cognitive-services-quickstart-code/dotnet/LanguageUnderstanding/predict-with-sdk-3x/Program.cs?name=snippet_using)]